webmaster-exit-1/Custom-Image-Payload-Embedder/README.md

 Take note that all my code was created with the help pf LLM's or "AI".
 All of my code is a suggestion.
 Anything can be modified or made to execute better.
 Skill and imagination are all that limits us. <br>

+* Inspiration for this project was obtained by how "canary tokens" operate.

 **Happy Hacking**

 ## Features